The History of the Pepsi Logo Design Evolution

 Brand Continuity – The logo consistently maintained links to its heritage while undergoing dramatic style shifts.
 It held onto core elements like script lettering, red, white and blue colours, and drink imaging that kept brand identity intact.
 Custom fonts and globe motifs threaded continuity through all eras.

-Relevance – Pepsi logos have frequently been updated to capture current trends, aesthetics, and consumer sentiments of their particular period.
+Relevance – Pepsi logos have frequently been updated to reflect current trends, aesthetics, and consumer sentiment of their respective periods.
 From vintage scripts to streamlined typefaces to minimalist globes, Pepsi logos moved with the times while avoiding feeling dated.

 Simplicity and Symbolism – Pepsi has honoured the power of simplicity and symbols since its inception.
 The sphere encapsulates concepts of global connection, effervescence, and liquid refreshment that are true for all generations.
 The logo distils complex ideas into an infinitely relatable icon.